 Cross-AZ deployment and operations

+When your business has high availability requirements, a single-zone deployment may be interrupted by physical data center failures.
 A cross-AZ deployment distributes the nodes of an Elasticsearch instance across multiple physically isolated availability zones within the same region.
 If one zone fails, the cluster stays operational using nodes and data replicas in the remaining zones, providing data center-level disaster recovery.

 How it works